 In my teens, though, I begged my family to stop with the Susie and Susie-Q already!
 Enough!
 Those were childish versions of my name, which for a quite a long time was simply Sue.

 Of course, even that name wasn’t totally safe to have growing up in the ’60s; I paid dearly for it sometimes.
 How many of you can remember these three songs?

 And there were a few choice phrases like “So sue me!” and the endearing way some folks call their pigs “soooooooooooeeey”!

-Yeah, it was sometimes not fun to be called Sue.
+Yeah, it was not always fun to be called Sue.

 In my 30s, I finally decided that my name — my given name — was a perfectly fine choice.
 Short enough.
 Easy to say.
 To me it sounded strong but not formal.
 It would do.

 But here’s the rub: I always introduce myself as “Susan.”
 I wear a name badge to networking events, and I write “Susan” on it.

 How do you think about half the folks address me?
 Yup.
 They call me Sue.
-They skip right over what they hear and what they see, and they use the diminutive form that is not what I wanted.
+They skip right over what they hear and what they see, and they use the diminutive form that is not what I want.
 Now, I know they don’t mean anything negative by it; it’s just their default position.
 But I do wish I didn’t have to then say “Actually, I prefer Susan” or something like that, which can come across as … not very nice.

 So, to make an incredible first impression — and to let the other person off the hook: